-Land use Score Ref.
-Criteria applicable (++) (+) 0 (-) () 3.2 to nearest bus Housing and Employment (B class uses) Site is within 400m of a bus stop.
+Ref.
+Criteria Land use applicable Score (++) (+) 0 (-) () 3.1 Distance to the nearest rail/tube station Housing, Traveller and Employment (B class uses) Site is less than 1000m from the nearest rail or tube station Site is between 1000m and 4000m from the nearest rail or tube station Site is more than 4000m from the nearest rail or tube station 3.2 Walking distance to nearest bus stop (with at least peak hourly day service) Housing, Traveller and Employment (B class uses) Site is within 400m of a bus stop.
 Site between 400m and 1000m of a bus stop.
 Site more than a 1000m from a bus stop.
-3.3 Access to employment Housing Site is within 1600m of an employment site/location.
+3.3 Access to employment Housing, Traveller Site is within 1600m of an employment site/location.
 Site is more than 1600m and less than 2400m of an employment site/location.
 Site is more than 2400m from an employment site/location.
-3.4 amenities Housing and Employment (B class uses) Site is less than 1000m from nearest town, large village or small village.
+3.4 Distance to local amenities Housing, Traveller and Employment (B class uses) Site is less than 1000m from nearest town, large village or small village.
 Site is between 1000m and 4000m from nearest town, large village or small village.
-3.5 Distance to nearest infant/primary school Housing Site is less than 1000m from the nearest infant/primary school Site is between 1000m and 4000m from the nearest infant/primary school Site is more than 4000m from the nearest infant/primary school 3.6 Distance to nearest secondary school Housing Site is less than 1000m from the nearest secondary school Site is more than 4000m from the nearest secondary school
+Site is more than 4000m from the nearest town, large village or small village.